blues/app-accelerators/11-generator-activity-monitor/README.md

 You can also omit the serial number and use Notehub to set it:

-* open the project in notehub
+1. Open the project in Notehub.
-* from the list of devices, double click the device who's serial number you want to set
+2. From the list of devices, double click the device that has the serial number you want to set.
-* in the "Summary" tab, use the pencil icon to edit the Serial Number field.
+3. In the "Summary" tab, use the pencil icon to edit the Serial Number field.

 #### Editing the Source Code